 About CAEP Annual Reporting

-As part of CAEP accreditation requirements, UNC-CH shares data demonstrating the effectiveness of its completers’ instruction on P-12 student learning and development, and completer and employer satisfaction with the relevance and effectiveness of preparation.
+As part of CAEP accreditation requirements, UNC-Chapel Hill shares data demonstrating the effectiveness of its completers’ instruction on P-12 student learning and development, and completer and employer satisfaction with the relevance and effectiveness of preparation.

 Measure 1: Impact on P-12 Learning and Development